neu-rah/ArduinoMenu/README.md

 In a word, **size**.

-Things I wish were available:
+Things I wish were available/standard:
 - C++14 or +
 - AVR stl